๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 Personal Delivery (Preferred)

 Hand the notice directly to the tenant in person.
 Record the date, time, and location.
-Personal service is the most reliable method and leaves no room for dispute about receipt.
+Personal service is the most reliable method.

 2